SEND Information Report

 • It is likely that the class teacher will have discussed your concerns with the school SENDCO.
 You may wish to arrange a meeting with the school SENDCO

-• If you continue to have concerns arrange to discuss these with Naomi Leaver the Headteacher.
+• If you continue to have concerns you can arrange to discuss these with Naomi Leaver, the Executive Head teacher.

 • Your child’s teacher may initially speak to you at the beginning or the end of the school day to arrange a time to discuss the concerns.